Developer Documentation

 Handle some ODIN events like shown above or described in the Event Handling guide and use AddPlaybackComponent to create the other players audio sources and attaching them to player objects in your scene.

-That’s it.
-There is not much more to do to integrate ODIN into any project.
-Of course, there are many APIs to customize the experience to your own liking.
-As you note, ODIN integration is pure Unity.
-You just work with Unity as you always do, not strange APIs or sending additional data to other servers.
+That’s it!
+There’s not much more to do to integrate ODIN into your project.
+Of course, there are plenty of APIs available to customize the experience to suit your needs.
+Keep in mind that ODIN integration is fully native to Unity—you’re working with Unity as usual, without the need for unfamiliar APIs or sending additional data to external servers.

 Of course, if you are working on a multiplayer game, things are a little bit more complex, but just a little bit.
 We have created a guide where you create a complete multiplayer game with Mirror Networking and add ODIN to it.
 After a couple of minutes you’ll have the same example as this one, but player positions will be synced between all peers.